Academic Catalog

 Associate Degree Requirements

-Associate in Arts in Global Studies for Transfer requires completion of a minimum of 90 units to include:
+Associate in Arts in Global Studies for Transfer requires completion of a minimum of 90 units, including:

 • Transferable electives necessary to meet the 90-unit minimum requirement